 The Company accounts for leases in accordance with ASU No 2016-02, Leases (Topic 842).
 The Company determines if a contract contains a lease in whole or in part at the inception of the contract.
 Right-of-use ("ROU") assets represent its right to use an underlying asset for the lease term while lease liabilities represent its obligation to make lease payments arising from the lease.
-All leases greater than 12 months result in the recognition of a ROU asset and a liability at the lease commencement date based on the present value of the lease term accounts for most of the remaining economic life of the underlying asset; (b) the present value of the lease payments is over 90% of the fair value of the underlying asset; (c) the underlying asset would have no alternative use for the lease meets one of the lease; or (d) ownership of the underlying assets transfers to the Company at the end of the lease term.
+All leases greater than 12 months result in the recognition of a ROU asset and a liability at the lease commencement date based on the present value of the lease payments over the lease term.
+Leases are accounted for as operating leases unless it meets one of the following criteria: (a) the lease term accounts for most of the remaining economic life of the underlying asset; (b) the present value of the lease payments is over 90% of the fair value of the underlying asset; (c) the underlying asset would have no alternative use for the lessor at the end of the lease; or (d) ownership of the underlying assets transfers to the Company at the end of the lease term.
 If the lease meets one of these criteria, then it would be accounted for as financing lease and the ROU assets would be amortized over the life of the lease and interest expense is recognized on the liability.